It’s rained here every day for three weeks except for one day!

 The kids were done, so once I decided I was done, it took about two hours for everything to dry.
 I went ahead and put the clips for the curtain rods on because my ruffle was perfectly measured, and I didn’t want it to be lopsided.
-I found a set of 7 curtain rod rings with clips at Wal-Mart.
-They were sturdy and great quality.

 There was paint everywhere.
 It was on people’s hands, feet, bellies, faces, and clothes.
 And the finished product was awesome!

 The kiddos enjoyed painting on such a large canvas.
 We had kids aged 22 months to 8 years painting.
 Their favorite part was painting their hands and feet to make prints on the canvas.
 They were so excited that mom didn’t care they were getting paint everywhere.

 Around two hours later the drop cloth was completely dry.
 So, I hung it up………

 Let me know what you think!!